peacockIT/Peacock-AE-BpmSlicer-Docs/docs/source/getting_started/getting_started.rst

 Read Slices from Txt File
 -------------------------

-By clicking the ‚midi‘ button a file chooser dialog is opened and you get to choose a txt file with informations about all slices.
+By clicking the ``midi`` button a file chooser dialog is opened and you get to choose a txt file with informations about all slices.
 Each line of the txt file contains 4 parameter values (noteLayer, sliceIn, sliceOut, Velocity) that represent one slice.
-Please refer to „Midiconverter (external)“ auf Seite <?> on how to convert a midifile into such a txt file.
+Please refer to :doc:`midiconverter` on how to convert a midifile into such a txt file.